StormCreative/stormcreative.github.io/_posts/2013-05-10-integrating-web-sockets-with-pusher.md

 }
 {% endhighlight %}

 This is all we need to get a very simple real time chat application up and running.
 There are several improvements to this that can be seen by viewing the source code on [GitHub](https://github.com/StormCreative/chat).
-This version take things a little further implementing broswer notifications for new messages, gravatars to make the chat a little more personalised and a log in system to make it secure.
+This version takes things a little further implementing broswer notifications for new messages, gravatars to make the chat a little more personalised and a log in system to make it secure.